ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 The KDC must renew the group keying material upon its expiration.

-The KDC should renew the keying material upon group membership change, and should provide it to the current group members through the rekeying algorithm used in the group.
+The KDC should renew the keying material upon group membership change, and should provide it to the current group members through the rekeying scheme used in the group.

 # IANA Considerations